AI Agent 12 min read

 What specific types of agent data can AI scrapers extract?

-AI Scrapers can extract over 15 distinct data points from agent profiles and related search results, including contact details, professional specialties, client reviews, and service areas.
-Their versatility allows configuration to pull a wide array of information critical for various AI Agents, from lead generation to market research.
+AI scrapers can extract a range of data points from agent profiles and related search results, including contact details, professional specialties, client reviews, and service areas.
+Their versatility allows configuration for different AI agent tasks, from lead generation to market research.

 Beyond direct contact information, AI Scrapers are particularly good at identifying less structured but equally valuable data points.
 This might include sentiment from review sections, the specific skills listed on a professional’s profile, publication history for academic researchers, or even the geographic service areas for local businesses.
 The key is their ability to understand context.
 They don’t just look for a fixed ‘phone number’ field but can infer that a sequence of digits is a phone number, regardless of its precise location or styling on a webpage.
 This capability can significantly enhance LLM responses with real-time SERP data, as the models get a richer, more nuanced dataset to work with.

-AI Agents often need over 15 distinct data points from profiles, including contact details and professional history, to function effectively.
+AI agents often need several data points from profiles, including contact details and professional history, to function effectively.

 What are the common challenges in extracting agent search data?

-Challenges in extracting agent search data include handling dynamic content, bypassing anti-bot measures and CAPTCHAs, and managing evolving website structures, all of which can cause over 20% of requests to fail without proper tooling.
-Modern websites are a minefield for traditional scrapers due to JavaScript-rendered content and sophisticated anti-bot techniques.
+Challenges in extracting agent search data include handling dynamic content, respecting anti-bot controls and CAPTCHAs, and managing evolving website structures.
+These conditions can cause requests to fail without proper tooling.
+Modern websites are difficult for traditional scrapers because of JavaScript-rendered content and sophisticated access controls.

-Without proper tooling, handling dynamic content and CAPTCHAs can lead to over 20% of data extraction requests failing.
+Without proper tooling, handling dynamic content and CAPTCHAs can lead to incomplete extraction and failed requests.

 How can you build an AI scraper for agent search data?